BerkeleyHCI/PolymorphicBlocks/getting_started_hierarchy_layout.md

    ![pcb_netlist.png](docs/kicad/pcb_netlist.png)
    > If you launched the PCB Editor from a KiCad project, this will not be on the toolbar (you will have "Update PCB from Schematic" instead).
    > You can still access it from the menu: File > Import > Netlist...
-3. Select the generated netlist file, likely `BlinkyExample/BlinkyExample.net` in whereever you ran your HDL script, then click Load and Test Netlist.
+3. Select the generated netlist file, likely `BlinkyExample/BlinkyExample.net` in wherever you ran your HDL script, then click Load and Test Netlist.
    It should load with no errors, but there may be some warnings about missing pins.

    ![pcb_netlist_dialog.png](docs/kicad/pcb_netlist_dialog.png)